mwlock/Image-Masking-Accelerator/image_converter/Readme.md

 ## Usage
 - The input image file must be placed in **images**
+- The user will be requested to provide the name of the image
 - The PPM output is placed in **images**
 - The output 12-bit colour coe file '**image.coe**'  is generated and placed in **coe_output**
 - An information file '**information** is generated and placed in root directory